-Hiya.
+A. Hiya.
 Don't know much apart from the fact that it catalyses the reaction, presumably by forming some some of complex.
-Copper is good at forming complexes - being a transition metals, and having a variable oxidation state.THat's about all I know.
+Copper is good at forming complexes - being a transition metal, and having a variable oxidation state.
+That's about all I know.
 I've done the reaction just to show copper as a catalyst, and it works really well, but not the details of the exact nature of how it works.

 - London, Ontario

 To minimize searching and offer multiple viewpoints, we've combined multiple threads into the dialog you're viewing.
 Please forgive any resultant repetition or failures of chronological order.